Sleep Optimized

 Progress, Not Perfection

 I’m not going to lie and say I never break this routine.
-Last week, we had a major launch, and I blew past my 15-minute window and worked until 8:00 PM, skipping the shutdown entirely.
+Last week, we had a major product launch, and I blew past my 15-minute window and worked until well after dark, skipping the shutdown entirely.
 My sleep that night was trash.
-I was back to the 40-minute tossing and turning.
+I was back to the 40-minute tossing and turning, my brain spinning like a hamster wheel.
 But that failure actually proved the point: the routine is the firebreak.
 When I skip it, the fire spreads into my bedroom.
-I've written before about how bad sleep almost cost me a promotion, and I’m not willing to go back to that version of myself.

 If you’re struggling, try this for one week.
 Don't wait until you get home to try and relax.
 Your brain needs time to metabolize the day's stress while you're still in the environment where that stress was created.
 Use those 15 minutes.
 Clear the desk, write the list, and hit the power button.
-Your melatonin will thank you later.
-Check with a professional if things get worse, but for many of us, the best sleep aid isn't in a bottle—it’s in the five minutes we spend clearing our desks before the commute begins.
+Your melatonin levels will thank you later.
+Check with a professional if your sleep issues persist, but for many of us in the corporate grind, the best sleep aid isn't in a bottle—it’s in the five minutes we spend clearing our desks before the commute begins.